cklb/pymoskito/docs/examples/car.rst

 A car pulls multiple trailers.
 All parts of the vehicle have one axis for simplification.

 The car moves forward with a velocity :math:`v` and turns with a ratotional speed :math:`\omega`.
-The coordinates :math:`x` and :math:`y` describe the car's distance to the <Ursprung> of a stationary coordinate system.
+The coordinates :math:`x` and :math:`y` describe the car's distance to the origin of a stationary coordinate system.

 The car's and the trailer's deflections regarding the horizontal line are :math:`\varphi_1`, :math:`\varphi_2` and :math:`\varphi_3`.